 All students from Kindergarten to Year 6 are involved in a range of music activities.
 The music specialist offers learning experiences that develop the students’ performance, composition, theory and music analysis skills.

 The specialist music program in the Junior School begins in the Kindergarten and continues to Year 6.
-It is a structured, sequential, Kodaly-based programme, which recognises singing as the most direct path to a successful musical education.
+It is a structured, sequential, Kodaly-based program, which recognises singing as the most direct path to a successful musical education.
 The main aim of the music program is for each child to experience and enjoy as many different types of active music making as possible, both in class and ensembles.